Seizei said to Sozan, 'I'm alone and poor. Please help.'

 An explanation of the Koan answer

 It's one of those simple Koans, where two enlightened people try to test each other's enlightenment.
 It's playing, talking a lot of nonsense.
 But suddenly one of them calls and the other answers.
 That's the core of the play, the immediacy.
 A call needs a direct response, without thinking.
 They are one.
-After that the normal nonsense goes on again.
+After that the normal Zen nonsense continues.

 The Chinese Version of the Koans tells the core of it, call and response, differently.
 Caoshan (Sozan) on the spot, sees the true intention of Quingshui's (Zeizei) begging.
 The other immediately agrees.